paldhous/ucb/2016/dataviz/md_raw/class1.md

 - **Continuous** data is richer, consisting of numbers that can have a range of values on a sliding scale.
 When working with weather data, for instance, continuous variables might include temperature and amount of rainfall.

+There's a third type of data we often need to consider: **date and time**.
+Perhaps the most common task in data journalism is to consider how a variable or variables have changed over time.

 Datasets will usually contain a mixture of categorical and continuous variables.
-Here, for example, is a small part of a spreadsheet containing data on salaries for Major League Baseball players at the opening of the 2013 season:
+Here, for example, is a small part of a spreadsheet containing data on salaries for Major League Baseball players at the opening of the 2014 season:

 ![](./img/class1_1.jpg)

 (Source: Peter Aldhous, data from [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/) data)

 This is a typical data table layout, with the individual records -- the players -- forming the rows and the variables recorded for each player arranged in columns.
-Here it is easy to recognize the two continuous variables, showing the players' salaries in dollars and millions of dollars, because they are entered as numbers.
+Here it is easy to recognize the categorical variables of `teamID` and `teamName` because they are each entered as text.
+The numbers for `salary`, expressed in full or in millions of dollars (`salary_mil`), are continuous variables.

 Don’t assume, however, that every number in a dataset represents a continuous variable.
 Text descriptions can make datasets unwieldy, so database managers often adopt simpler codes, which are often be numbers, to store categorical data.
 You can see this in the following example, showing data on traffic accidents resulting in injury or death in Berkeley, downloaded from a database maintained by researchers here on campus.